 Picking the right contractor can be a difficult and lengthy process.
 Using my experience in the trades, I will develop a scope of work, hire, and oversee projects to ensure they are done effectively and efficiently.

 Working on a retainer basis to provide maintenace services to property owners.
 From reglazing windows to winterizing, I can offer cost effective repairs and proactive upkeep of historic properties.
 This service includes the oversight of specialized trades and contractors.

-Alex Tolstoi, Owner
+Alex Tolstoi, Principle

-As both a student of historic preservation and a carpenter, I look at buildings as both projects and as a historical record.
+As a student of historic preservation and a carpenter, I look at buildings as both projects and as a historical record.
 Buildings are cultural resources—telling the story of previous builders and occupants.
 As the stewards of these inherited stories, we owe it to those that came before us and to those that will follow, to ensure that the details that define these buildings are preserved and recognized.
 I wish to engage these stories not only through interpretation but with tools in my hands.

 Historic Preservation, MS- University of Vermont